DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-Another observation from these two figures is that different models exhibit very diverse results.
-We find that the execution speedup achieved by \framework depends on two factors related with the model structure: computation workloads and data size.
-A model graph with small computation workloads (\emph{TextCNN}, \emph{TextRNN}) or with large input data size (image-processing applications such as \emph{Inception} and \emph{MobileNet}) usually cannot benefit from offloading since the bottleneck resides in the data transmission rather than the local processing.
-Hence, in these cases, \framework can have significant advantages over the handheld-only approach, but less improvements over wear-only approach.
-In contrast, when running DL models that requires lots of computations on relatively small size of data, \framework exhibits more improvements compared to the wearable-only approach rather than the handheld-only approach.
+Our another observation is that different models can exhibit quite diverse results.
+We find that the execution speedup achieved by \framework depends on two factors related to the model structure: computation workloads and data size.
+A model graph with small computation workloads (\emph{DeepEar}, \emph{TextRNN}) or with a large input data size (image-processing applications such as \emph{GoogLeNet} and \emph{MobileNet}) are unlikely to benefit from the offloading since the performance bottleneck often resides in the data transmission rather than the local processing.
+Hence, in these cases, \framework can have significant improvements over the handheld-only approach, but less improvement over the wearable-only approach.
+In contrast, when running DL models that require lots of computations on a relatively small size of data, \framework exhibits more improvements compared to the wearable-only approach rather than the handheld-only approach.